 Laboratories are almost always collaborative.
 You should generally plan to work on laboratories with at least one other student.
-When you're stuck on a problem, you should feel free to ask for help from almost anyone (me, a TA, another student, a MathLAN UC, a friend, etc.).
-If I ask you to write up a laboratory, you and your partner should do one writeup.
+When you're stuck on a problem, you should feel free to ask for help from almost anyone (me, the class mentor, another student, a TC, a friend, etc.), but include a note that you received such help.
+If I ask you to write up a laboratory, you and your partner or partners should do only one writeup.
 You should not copy text from another group's writeup.

 Homework assignments may be individualized or collaborative.
-For either kind, you should feel free to ask for help from almost anyone (me, a TA, another student, a MathLAN UC, a friend).
+For either kind, you should feel free to ask for help from almost anyone (me, the class mentor, another student, a TC, a friend).
 If I give an individualized homework, I expect each individual to write up his or her answers individually (no copying!).
-However, you may certainly ask a colleague to proofread or comment on your answers.
-If I give collaborative homework, each group should write its own set of answers.
-However, you can still ask colleagues to proofread or comment on your answers.
+However, you may certainly ask a colleague to proofread or comment on your answers, provided you cite that person.
+If I give collaborative homework, each group should write its own single set of answers.
+However, you can still ask colleagues in other groups to proofread or comment on your answers.

 Take-home examinations are always individualized.
 You may refer to any written materials (e.g., textbooks, Web pages, your personal notes) that you wish.
-However, you may not talk to anyone (except me) about the examination or related issues.
+However, you may not talk to anyone (except me or other faculty teaching the same course) about the examination or related issues.
 I'm very strict about this issue; I want you to avoid all discussion about the exam, not just questions about the material on the exam.
 You certainly can't ask someone how to do a problem.
 But you can't ask about other things, either.
-For example, you may not even ask a UC how to use the programming language for the exam.
+For example, you may not even ask a TC how to use the programming language for the exam.
 Similarly, you may not ask a colleague how much they've done on the exam or whether they've finished a problem (and you can't brag about finishing a problem either).
-At times, I may give you permission to talk to the course TA about an exam.
+At times, I may give you permission to talk to the course mentor about an exam.

 Note that computer programming shares with normal writing a need to cite work taken from elsewhere.
 It is certainly acceptable practice to borrow other code for your assignments.
 However, you must cite any code that you use from elsewhere.
 Each piece of code you take from elsewhere must include a comment that specifies: